burdoto/burdoto/README.md

 - RegEx knowledge

 ##### Example:
-[CandyBot](https://github.com/comroid-git/CandyBot) - A levelling bot written on the Javacord discord wrapper
+[CandyBot](https://github.com/comroid-git/CandyBot) - A Discord bot for levelling

 CandyBot counts all messages in a Discord guild.
 Once the counter reaches 100, the author of that 100th message receives one "level".